Natsuki (Doki Doki Literature Club!)

-Natsuki (ナツキ) is a character in the video game series Doki Doki Literature Club!.
-She is one of four girls in the titular literature club, alongside Sayori, Yuri, and Monika.
-She is a tsundere given a backstory of domestic abuse by her fictional father, with her traits ultimately becoming more pronounced due to Monika's intervention in the game's files.
+Natsuki is a character in the video game series Doki Doki Literature Club!
+(DDLC).
+She is one of four girls in the literature club, alongside Sayori, Yuri, and Monika.
+She is a tsundere given a backstory of domestic abuse by her father, with her traits ultimately becoming more pronounced due to Monika's intervention in the game's files.
 She was created by Dan Salvato, who recognized the "reality" behind her and the others.
 Her character was inspired by people with depression in Salvato's life.

 Natsuki was generally well received by critics, with multiple noting scenes involving her as particularly unsettling.
+She is the last member of the club to be deleted by Monika at the end of the game's second act.

 Concept and creation

 Natsuki was created for Doki Doki Literature Club! by Dan Salvato.
 She exhibits the traits of a tsundere, a personality type that is outwardly aggressive, but inwardly soft to the target of their affection.
 Natsuki lives in an abusive household, escapes her father's abuse by attending the literature club, baking cupcakes and cookies, and reading manga.
 Her behavior grows more aggressive as the game goes on due to Monika's modification of the video game and her files.

 Salvato created stock characters based on anime archetypes that were given Japanese names to emphasize a pseudo-Japanese atmosphere.
 When designing the cast of Doki Doki Literature Club!, Salvato began to recognize the "reality" behind Natsuki and the others in the game.
-He sought to connect with the characters, and thus explored their "insecurities and realistic personality traits."
+He sought to connect with the characters, and thus explored their "insecurities and realistic personality traits".
 He noted that Natsuki was influenced by the depression those in his life suffer from.
 Due to Salvato's lack of artistic skills at the time, he created the designs of Natsuki and other characters in a free anime-creation program, which were used in a test version of the game.
 Salvato recognized that a product of such quality would not satisfy potential players, so her final design in-game was handled by freelance artist Satchely.